 Science Policy Fellowship

-We are currently accepting applications for science policy fellows to begin January 2016 (start and end dates flexible).
-Please submit your materials no later than 5 p.m. on Friday, December 11, 2015.
+We are currently accepting applications for science policy fellowship positions to begin September 2016 (start and end dates flexible).
+Please submit your materials no later than 5 p.m. on July 22, 2016.

 Research America’s Mission

 Research America is committed to advancing human health by making biomedical and health research a higher national priority.
 We advocate for a federal policy climate that helps empower our nation’s biomedical and health research sectors as they work to accelerate medical progress.
 For more information about Research!America, click here.

 Research!America is offering a paid, temporary fellowship in our Alexandria office.
 Fellows assist the organization in advancing its mission and objectives through education, advocacy and public policy activities.
 Fellowships are typically 3 month appointments.

 - Track relevant policy issues, including budget and appropriations legislation

 - Perform background research and write fact sheets, newsletter articles and text for Research!America’s website

 - Complete and present a self-directed project on a science policy topic relevant to the mission of Research!America